davified/java-gitbook/02-data-structures/collections/lists/linkedlist/readme.md

   * Not synchronised.
 If multiple threads manipulate the same linkedlist, we have to make some synchronisation

 When to use LinkedList?
-* We should use LinkedList for remove-heavy applications
+* We should use LinkedList for "remove-heavy" applications

 ### Initializing LinkedLists